dullhunk/book/careers-lab/cvapps/cv-bugs.md

 ## Improving specific areas of your CV

-The links below take you to specific instructions on how to improve particular areas of your CV:
+The links below take you to specific instructions on how to improve and debug particular areas of your CV:

 | Area of your CV                    | How to improve it            |
 | -------------                      | --------------------:|